 As far as what to write, what content, ugggh…that went well for many years, up until about 4 years ago.
 I think I just wrote so emotionally because my life was like a roller coaster.
-One day, I just couldn’t do it anymore, everything in me felt so empty, gone, no more of the poetically inspired pieces that I learned to lay out on a blank screen.
-I tried many things to bring that deep-seeded desire that burned within my for so many years and it just wouldn’t come.
+One day, I just couldn’t do it anymore, everything in me felt so empty, gone, no more of the poetically inspired pieces that I learned to layout on a blank screen.
+I tried many things to bring that deep-seated desire that burned within me for so many years and it just wouldn’t come.

 I spent many days just crying into a blank screen.
 I prayed for years, God please, empty me of myself and help me find the words…it didn’t do any good.
 I had done this to myself, it was a good thing, I needed it but I needed to be able to write too.
 I found writing prompts and I would slowly do one a day and that was my ‘saving grace’ for a while longer.

 I found small devotions that I could quote scripture and write what it meant to me and how it affected my life.
 I did the Five Minute Fridays where a group of women or anyone really, could join in and type endlessly with mistakes and all for five minutes and then post or tag on your own post to many others.
 It was hard to stop cheating with the backspace key right there at my pinkie finger.

 Doing these group posts several days a week got me through some long dry periods and gave me comfort that I could once again, get those words out.